Fact checked

 Key Takeaways

-• Does Alaska Airlines Accept Emotional Support Animal (ESA)?
+• Does Alaska Airlines Accept Emotional Support Animals (ESA)?

 Similar to most other carriers, Alaska Airlines no longer recognizes ESAs as service animals, meaning they must follow the same guidelines as standard pets.

-• Does Alaska Airlines Accept Psychiatric Service Dog?
+• Does Alaska Airlines Accept Psychiatric Service Dogs?

 Yes, Alaska Airlines accepts psychiatric service dogs as legitimate service animals.
 Psychiatric service dogs are trained to perform specific tasks that assist individuals with psychiatric conditions, such as anxiety, PTSD, or depression.
 These dogs can fly free of charge, but travelers must provide the required documentation, such as a completed DOT Service Animal Air Transportation form, and may need to give advance notice to the airline before their flight.